32nd Hawaii State Legislature

-The Thirty-Second Hawaii State Legislature is the current meeting of the State Legislature of the U.S. state of Hawaii, composed of the Hawaii House of Representatives and the Hawaii Senate.
-It was constituted in Hawaii from November 8, 2022 and is scheduled to adjourn on November 5, 2024, during the first two years of Josh Green's first term as governor.
+The Thirty-Second Hawaii State Legislature is the meeting of the State Legislature of the U.S. state of Hawaii, composed of the Hawaii House of Representatives and the Hawaii Senate.
+It was constituted from November 8, 2022 and adjourned on November 5, 2024, during the first two years of Josh Green's first term as governor.
 In the 2022 elections, the Democrats retained their majority in both chambers despite the Republicans gaining seats.
 The House welcomed 18 new representatives, and the Senate welcomed 4 new senators.

 Sessions

 2023 legislative session

 The regular session ran from January 18 until May 4, 2023.
 It passed 280 bills to the governor for signature.

 2024 legislative session

 The regular session ran from January 17 until May 3, 2024.
 It passed 260 bills to the governor for signature, 253 of which were signed and enacted.